 By Jacqueline Forchetti, BCBA

-Going out to a restaurant with a child is challenging, but when you have a child with autism, ADHD, sensory or other impulsivity issues it can be a daunting experience, trust me I know.
+Going out to a restaurant with a child is challenging, but when you have a child with sensory issues or learning differences it can be a daunting experience, trust me I know.
 Not only am I a board certified behavior analyst, but I am a mom of five children—including a son with autism—and a restaurant owner.
 From the time my son was very young it was always important to me to include him in our family outings, and especially when we would go out to eat.
 To say it was difficult at times, is an understatement!
 As a behavior analyst, I have learned through the years that there is no quick fix and that children need the opportunity to practice skills taught at home or in therapy into the natural setting and have them truly be a part of the community.

 My advice is to find a restaurant in your town that is understanding and that will support your family, because they are out there—and you are not alone!
 More and more restaurants today are becoming more aware and accommodating to children and adults with learning differences.
-The best thing parents can do is to prepare your children for the experience.

 - Look online - many restaurants have their menus posted online as well as pictures of the restaurant.
 Take the time to look with your child and prepare them for where you are going and what they would like to order.
 Be as specific as possible and also let them know when they will be going.
 First/ then schedules or other daily schedules can also be helpful in reducing anxiety and letting them know when you will be going.